Pleasley Colliery: 1872–1879

-In order to hold back the water, the shaft had to be lined for about 115 yds with cast-iron tubing, a slow and expensive operation.
+In order to hold back the water, the shaft had to be lined for about 115 yds with cast-iron tubbing, a slow and expensive operation.
 When sinking was resumed below this, the strata was much drier and most of the pumping equipment was removed.
 Sinking proceeded without further problems and the Top Hard seam was eventually reached in February 1877.
-The pumps were then installed in the № 2 shaft and sinking was resumed there.
-Similar volumes of water were encountered and this shaft also required the installation of a similar length of tubing.
+The pumps were then installed in the No. 2 shaft and sinking was resumed there.
+Similar volumes of water were encountered and this shaft also required the installation of a similar length of tubbing.
 Later that year, in order to raise further capital, the Stanton Iron Co. decided to incorporate as a limited company and, early in 1878, 5,752 shares were issued.
-The sinking headframes were then removed at the № 1 shaft and the permanent headstocks erected.
-By the end of the year, the fitting-out work above and below ground was approaching completion and when the Top Hard seam was finally reached in the № 2 shaft in February 1879 the Directors could report that the sinking had been completed and that production was ready to commence.
+The sinking headframes were then removed at the No. 1 shaft and the permanent headstocks erected.
+By the end of the year, the fitting-out work above and below ground was approaching completion and when the Top Hard seam was finally reached in the No. 2 shaft in February 1879 the Directors could report that the sinking had been completed and that production was ready to commence.

 1881–1890

 The sinking coincided with the onset of a serious depression in the iron and coal trade and although this continued for a number of years, output from Pleasley began to steadily increase thanks to its freedom from serious geological problems.
 A disturbed fault zone was soon encountered a short distance to the north-east but the workings to the north and west were fault-free.
 In 1881 electric lighting of the pit bottom and the coal face was demonstrated to the Royal Commission on Accidents in Mines by the electrical engineer R.E.B.
 Crompton.
 By October of that year the monthly output was about 9,600 tons and by August the following year it had risen to 13,000 tons.
 Two years later, the figure for August stood at 17,250 tons, outstripping that of Stanton Iron Co.’s first colliery at Teversal which had been in operation since 1868.

 In 1888 production had increased to such an extent that the main winding shaft had reached its maximum capacity.
 The upcast shaft was then fitted out for coal winding and output continued to climb.
-By 1890, with output averaging 1,000 tons per day, the underground haulage of coal from the North Dip workings by ponies had become unsustainable and a 60 hp electrically driven underground rope-haulage system – the first of its kind in the world – was installed near the downcast pit bottom to haul coal up the 1-in-12 roadway from the north workings.
-During the next seven years, a further four electrically-driven rope haulages were installed, freeing up 44 horses and raising output to 1,700 tons per day.
+By 1890, with output averaging 1,000 tons per day, the underground haulage of coal from the North Dips workings by ponies had become unsustainable and a 60 hp electrically driven underground rope-haulage system – the first of its kind in the world – was installed near the downcast pit bottom to haul coal up the 1-in-12 roadway from the north workings.
+During the next seven years, a further four electrically driven rope haulages were installed, freeing up 44 horses and raising output to 1,700 tons per day.